technofocus-pte/msfbrciqdepth/Cloud_slice/Labguides/Usecase02/Usecase02.md

 # Use Case 2 - Use Graph for advanced relationship analysis in Fabric IQ

 **Introduction**

-A retail enterprise manages large volumes of interconnected data across customers, products, suppliers, and sales transactions.
-While traditional relational analysis helps answer straightforward questions, it becomes challenging to **understand complex relationships**, such as how customers are indirectly connected through shared purchasing behavior, how products relate to suppliers, or how entities influence one another across multiple hops.
+Modern retail enterprises manage highly interconnected data across customers, orders, products, employees, and vendors.
+While traditional relational analytics can answer direct questions, it often falls short when exploring complex, multi-hop relationships—such as understanding how customers are indirectly connected through shared purchases, how vendors influence product demand, or how product hierarchies impact sales patterns.

-To address this challenge, the organization adopts **Graph capabilities in Microsoft Fabric**.
-By modeling business entities as **nodes** and their interactions as **relationships**, the data team can visually and analytically explore connections that were previously difficult to identify.
-Using Microsoft Fabric Graph, the team builds a graph model from existing data stored in OneLake and runs graph queries to uncover hidden patterns, relationship paths, and dependencies.

-This scenario enables analysts and data engineers to move beyond tabular analysis and gain **relationship-driven insights**, supporting better decision-making in areas such as customer behavior analysis, supplier impact assessment, and product relationship discovery.
+To overcome these limitations, this use case demonstrates how Graph capabilities in Microsoft Fabric IQ can be used to model business entities as nodes and their interactions as edges.
+By transforming relational data stored in OneLake into a graph model, analysts and data engineers can visually explore and query relationships that are difficult to uncover using tabular approaches.
+This relationship-centric analysis enables deeper insights into customer behavior, supplier dependencies, and product ecosystems, ultimately supporting smarter, data-driven decisions.Objective

 **Objective**

+-Create and configure a Microsoft Fabric workspace suitable for graph analytics

+-Build a Lakehouse and ingest structured retail data from OneLake

-- Set up a graph model in Microsoft Fabric- Learn how to create a graph item within a Fabric workspace.
+-Create a Graph model in Microsoft Fabric IQ

-- Ingest data from OneLake into the graph- Connect and load source tables to be used in the graph structure.

-- Define nodes and edges- Map source data tables to graph nodes (entities) and edges (relationships) to represent real-world connections.
+-Define nodes to represent core business entities such as customers, products, orders, vendors, and employees

+-Define edges to model real-world relationships between these entities

-- Load and validate the graph- Save the model to construct and prepare the graph for querying.
+-Load and validate the graph for analysis

-- Query the graph interactively or with GQL- Use the built-in query builder or the GQL language to explore and extract insights from relationships in the graph
+-Query the graph using both the Query Builder and Graph Query Language (GQL)

+-Discover complex relationship patterns that go beyond traditional SQL-based analysis

 ## Task 1: Create a Fabric workspace